plinss/bindtool/README.md

 The 'primary_server' and 'admin' arguments are required, all others are optional.
 Note that the serial number for the zone is not specified, the tool automatically generates the serial number using the format YYYYMMDD## and ensures that the generated serial number is at least one greater than the currently deployed serial number of the zone.

-* 'primary_server' is the name of the primary name server for the domain.
+* 'primary_server' is the name of the primary name server for the zone.
 * 'admin' is the email address of the zone administrator.
 It may be specified in bind format or standard email format, e.g.: 'admin.example.com' or 'admin@example.com'.
 * 'refresh' is the time when the slave server(s) will refresh from the master.